-Any student in grades 7 through 12 may enroll in a postsecondary program provided the student meets the requirements established by law and by the participating college or university.
+Any student in grades seven (7) through twelve (12) may enroll in a College Credit Plus Program provided the student meets the requirements established by law and by the participating college or university.
 A student may be denied high school credit for any portions of or for the entire class if taken during a period of expulsion.
-Student participation requires written consent of the Superintendent and, for students under 18, written consent of the parents or attendance in counseling services offered with this educational option.
-Any interested student should contact the school counselor to obtain the necessary information.
+Student participation requires written consent of the Superintendent and, for students under eighteen (18), written consent of the parents or attendance in in counseling services offered with this educational option.
+Any interested student should contact the principal to obtain the necessary information.